-Bodmin jail is one of the spookiest places in Cornwall so it’s particularly special for a Halloween day out, a spooky overnight stay or if your children are being especially naughty on holiday you can lock them in a cell to get your own back.
+Bodmin jail is one of the spookiest places in Cornwall so it’s particularly special for a Halloween day out, a spooky overnight stay or if your children are being especially naughty on holiday you could lock them away yourself.

 22. Silver ball hurling